-801-126 Technical Writing/ Externship/ Internship
+801-126 Technical Writing/ Externship/ 3.00 Internship

-Provides an opportunity to apply technical communication skills and training to an actual ready page layout. work situation.
+Provides an opportunity to apply technical communication skills and training to an actual work situation.
 The student will spend a minimum of 8 hours per week at the work station performing technical communications tasks and up to one hour per week in consultation with the assigned instructor.
 Student contracts with the employer and the instructor regarding the work agreement.
-PREREQUISITES: 801-133 - Technical Writing/Introduction 801-197 - Technical

-Reporting 801-132 - Technical Writing/ Electronic Publishing Macintosh/Windows 801-114 - Technical Writing/ Safety Information And Product Liability 801-106 -Technical Writing/Layout and Design
+PREREQUISITES: 801-106 - Technical Writing/Layout and Design 801-111 -Technical Writing/ Electronic Publishing For Windows 801-114 - Technical Writing/ Safety Information And Product Liability 801-133 - Technical Writing/Introduction 801-197 -Technical Reporting minimum grade TR;